Fani Willis Asks Appeals Court to Reinstate 6 Charges Against Trump in Georgia Election Case

 As a result, McAfee said, the defendants did not have “enough information to prepare their defenses intelligently.”

-In September, McAfee also tossed out two more charges against Trump—conspiracy to commit filing false documents and conspiracy to commit forgery in the first degree—after finding prosecutors lacked the authority to bring the charges.
+In September, McAfee also tossed out two more charges against Trump—conspiracy to commit filing false documents and conspiracy to commit forgery in the first degree—after finding that prosecutors lacked the authority to bring the charges.

-The indictment “included an abundance of context and factual allegations about the solicitations at issue, including when the requests were made, to whom the requests were made, and the manner in which the requests were made,” Willis wrote.
+“[The indictment] included an abundance of context and factual allegations about the solicitations at issue, including when the requests were made, to whom the requests were made, and the manner in which the requests were made,” Willis wrote.
 “When read as a whole, the indictment provided an extremely clear picture of the acts committed by Cross-Appellees.”

 Willis said the court “should reverse the trial court’s order and reinstate counts 2, 5, 6, 28, 36, and 38 of the indictment.”